What Is an Off-Grid Solar System?

 Why use a battery bank for off-grid solar?

-• Flow batteries: These high-capacity batteries can store substantial amounts of energy, but their cost and size make them impractical for residential use in most cases.
+• Flow batteries: Store large amounts of energy, but their price and size rule them out for most homes.

 Why are charge controllers important?

-Charge controllers regulate the voltage and current from solar panels to batteries, preventing overcharging and prolonging battery life in off-grid systems.
-There are two main types of solar charge controllers:
+Charge controllers regulate the voltage and current flowing from your panels to your batteries, which prevents overcharging and extends battery life.
+Every off-grid system needs one.
+Two types exist:

 Should you also use a generator off-grid?